 The show will run until the end of 2023, and without doubt, Tan will be keenly observing how people interact with the displays.
 “It’s quite an experimental show,” he says.
 “It’s closer to a design playground than an exhibition,” he adds.
 Either way, it marks an important ambition for Singapore’s design culture: a broad reverberation and embrace of design’s potential to make life better.

 As a design city, Singapore can look at design not just as an industry, but as an enabler.
 Things can go deeper when the public understand the ‘how’ of design.

 – Jackson Tan

-Read the stories in our unfolding series of features about creative discovery and making life in Singapore ‘Better by Design’.
+Read our unfolding series of stories on creative discovery and making life in Singapore ‘Better by Design’.